NearInfinityBrowser/NearInfinity-assets/README.md

 Folder `redistributable` contains scripts and resources to build prepackaged installers for Windows and macOS.

-Folder `icons` contains icon resources used by the installers, as well as build scripts for creating icon resources with ImageMagick.
+Folder `icons` contains icon resources used by the installers, as well as build scripts for creating icon resources if needed.

 ## Copyright Notice